XECortex/spotify-adeleminator/README.md

-# Spotify AdEleminator - _v0.7_
+# Spotify AdEleminator - _v0.8_
 Enjoy listening to music.
 Without ads.
-Legally.
+Legally.\
+You will still support the artist you listen to when using this program as it doesn't _block_ the ads but _mute_ them!
+They are still paid because they were played, but you just weren't listening to it (:

 ## How does it work?
 This script uses the DBus to communicate with Spotify.
 Whenever a new song is played, it checks the title of the song.
-If it reads “Advertisement“, the script will mute spotify via PulseAudio.
+If it reads “Advertisement“, the script will mute Spotify via PulseAudio.

 ## How to use?
 ### Installation